isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 Learners may become a HR/Finance/IT/Operation/Fundraising Manager or Executive.
 For more information on the applicable job roles visit this [link](https://www.myskillsfuture.sg/content/portal/en/career-resources/career-resources/campaigns/train-and-skill-up-for-jobs-in-Social-Services.html){:target="_blank"}

 ### Programme Details
+-   Application period: Applications for this course will be from 4 Dec 20 to 20 Dec 20.
 -   Start Date: Jan 21 (Intake One) and Mar 21 (Intake Two).
 -   Programme Duration: Six months.
 -   Fees (excluding GST): Total would be $15,000 but net fees after funding will be $500.